paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/12/responsive_images.md

 ## Web native design

 My article should be seen as part of a broader discussion about how much, and what aspects, of our existing practice remain suitable when designing for the web.
-This is something I covered earlier this year in <cite>[The Web Aesthetic][10]</cite>, although I’m not sure if I’ve conveyed my thinking as clearly as I would like.
+This is something I covered earlier this year in [""The Web Aesthetic""][10], although I’m not sure if I’ve conveyed my thinking as clearly as I would like.

 Perhaps the most important line in my article was this: